-- 1. Unless other rules have been specified in this EER or the Rules and Regulations, the examiner will grade an exam or an exam component within 15 working days (being Mo-Fr) of the day the exam was taken.
+1. Unless other rules have been specified in this EER or the Rules and Regulations, the examiner will grade an exam or an exam component within 15 working days (being Mo-Fr) of the day the exam was taken.
 The examiner provides the organisation of education/the secretariat of the BoE med with the relevant information on behalf of the publication of the exam results to the student.
-The publication of the exam results to the students will also take place within 15 working days being Mo-Fr) of the day the exam or an exam component was taken. - 2.
-Contrary to section 1, the examiner will grade an oral exam (or part thereof) immediately after taking said exam and provide the concerned student and the organisation of education/ the secretariat of the BoE med with evidence of the grade.
+The publication of the exam results to the students will also take place within 15 working days being Mo-Fr) of the day the exam or an exam component was taken.
+The grading of the inter-faculty progress test will take place within 15 working days after the last taking at the participating faculties.

+2. Contrary to section 1, the examiner will grade an oral exam (or part thereof) immediately after taking said exam and provide the concerned student and the organisation of education/ the secretariat of the BoE med with evidence of the grade.
 If multiple students take the same exam soon after one another, this term of notification may be extended by 5 weekdays.